Category A and Category B fit outs might sound similar but when it comes to office fit outs, they’re worlds apart.

 - Tea points, break rooms and other facilities

 Although many organisations have returned to the office, the needs of their occupants have evolved.
 But this approach not only benefits employees seeking a more flexible work environment; it can work well for employers and landlords too.
-The benefits of category A+ fit-outs include:
+The benefits of cat A+ fit outs include:

-- A modern space that’s more marketable compared to category A fit-outs
+- A modern space that’s more marketable compared to cat A fit outs

 - An office that takes less time for tenants to move in as facilities are already in place